Dennis Praet: Leicester City

 On 8 August 2019, Praet signed for Premier League club Leicester City on a five-year contract, for a reported fee of €20 million.
 On 18 August 2019, he made his league debut as a 73rd-minute substitute in a 1–1 draw against Chelsea.
 On 11 January 2020, Praet scored his first goal for Leicester City in 1–2 defeat against Southampton.
 On 20 September 2020, he scored his second goal in a 4–2 win over Burnley.

-Torino
+Torino (loan)

 On 31 August 2021, Praet joined Torino on a season-long loan.

+Return to Leicester

+Praet returned to Leicester for the 2022–23 season, scoring his only goal of the Premier League campaign in a 4–2 away win over Aston Villa on 4 February 2023.
+However, the club were relegation after ending up in the 18th position on the league table.

+In the 2023–24 season, he achieved the EFL Championship with the club, securing promotion back to the Premier League.
+On 7 June 2024, he was among the players announced to depart the club upon the conclusion of the season.

+Antwerp

+On 6 September 2024, Praet signed a contract with Antwerp for two seasons with an option for a third.

 International career

-Belgium

 Praet has represented Belgium at every age group under-15 and older making an appearance in the U21 team a mere three years after first playing for the U15 team.

 On 6 November 2014, Praet received his first call up to the senior Belgian squad for the friendly at home to Iceland on 12 November, and the Euro 2016 Qualifier against Wales on 16 November.
 He made his senior international début coming on as a 76th-minute substitute for Christian Benteke after all four goals had been scored in the 3–1 friendly win over Iceland in Brussels.

 Praet earned his second cap for Belgium almost four years on from his debut featuring in a 1–1 draw against rivals Netherlands in October 2018.
+On 17 May 2021, he was named in the Belgian squad for the UEFA Euro 2020.